Skip to content

 • Inclusive and respectful language

-We put people at the centre of everything we do.
+We put people at the centre of communication

-The Tasmanian community includes people with diverse communication needs.
-We must ensure that Information about Tasmanian Government services, products and opportunities is available to all Tasmanians.
+The Tasmanian community has diverse communication needs.
+We must ensure that information about Tasmanian Government services, products and opportunities is available to all Tasmanians.

 • be inclusive.

-There is also a legal obligation to meet accessibility and inclusion standards as stated in the:
+There is also a legal obligation to meet accessibility and inclusion standards as in the Disability Discrimination Act 1992 (Cth) and Right to Information Act 2009.

 • Making your communications accessible